katiebristol/katiebristol.github.io/_pages/research.md

     alt: "Measuring thermomagnetic susecptibility"
     title: "Multi-Scale Magnetic Approaches to Geologic Questions"
     excerpt: "Beyond the early solar system and Precambrian, I use rock magnetic and paleomagnetic tools to tackle a wide range of geoscientific problems.
 I apply these methods to characterize mineralogy and alteration histories, date geologic events, reconstruct past environmental conditions, and provide constraints on the rates of volcanic, sedimentary, and tectonic processes."

+---

+My research uses magnetic records to reconstruct the origins, evolution, and habitability of planetary systems.
+By studying paleomagnetic and rock magnetic data from extraterrestrial materials, Precambrian rocks, and modern geological formations, I investigate how magnetic fields shape planetary bodies from the early solar system to the present day.
+This research enhances our understanding of planetary formation, Earth’s magnetic evolution, and the conditions that support habitable environments across time and space.

 {% include base_path %}